 Announced in May 2019, these opportunities will allow those who will be teaching T Levels access to technical professional development that will support them to facilitate high-quality learning experiences, sharing industry insights with their learners and providing a clear line of sight to work.
 This will include visits to industry and other educational establishments and be based on the ETF’s Teach Too principles.

-This activity will take three forms:
+This activity takes three forms:

 The Industry Insight partner in the north is Grimsby Institute of Further and Higher Education.
 In the south, it is AELP.